Fraunhofer-ITMP/alister/README.md

 4. By default the critical threshold for assessing instability is set to 20% fold change due to specific pre-analytical conditions.
 When conditions are combined (e.g. added change due to delay before and after centrifugation) the threshold is expanded to 30%.
 You can choose to readjust this upper and lower bound by chkecking 'Define stability thresholds'.
 5. This is the result of your query.
 In some cases the database underlying ALISTER will not exactly match your conditions.
 In these cases generalization needs to happen.
 Hover your mouse over each analyte in order to see how your input got interpreted.
 Click on 'Citation' in order to see relevant literature on the stability of the shown analytes.
 6. A pie chart shows the overall influence of your input conditions on the set of selected analytes.
 7. You can download a .csv-file containing your query, as well as the output and all relevant references.
+The tab 'Variable explanation' will answer all your questions regarding interpreation of the download.

 <h3 align = "center">
  <img src="https://user-images.githubusercontent.com/105213394/235858420-99191f0c-2ebc-48e1-81e0-7a7427d94fec.png">